tombart1997/lattice-theory-parallel-programming-uni.lu/README.md

 * the requirements file for the project is on Moodle.
 * `3-Parallel_Not-Equal`: contains the testing data and its related files (`.txt`, `.hpp`, and `.py` files).

+## Project 2: Abstract Interpreter (`4-Abstract-Interpreter`)

+* the requiremnts file for the project is on Moodel.
+* `4-Abstract-Interpreter/README.md`: describes the usage of abstract syntax tree parser
+* `4-Abstract-Interpreter/CMakeLists.txt`: contains the dependency for building the abstract syntax tree.
+* `4-Abstract-Interpreter/include`: there are two header files, `ast.hpp`, `parser.hpp`, to define the structure of abstract syntax tree.
+* `4-Abstract-Interpreter/tests`: contains 20 programs in C. Your abstract interpreter has to be able to verify all of them.
+* `4-Abstract-Interpreter/example`: contains the example about how to use abstract syntax tree.